Surprising Benefits of Hormone Replacement: It Reduces the Risk of Many Cancers!

 Colorectal cancer is the fourth most common cancer and the second leading cause of cancer death in the United States.
 However, accumulating evidence shows that HRT use in menopause may reduce the risk of colorectal cancer in women.
 A meta-analysis of 18 epidemiologic studies of women who used HRT after menopause showed a 20% decreased risk of colon cancer and a 19% decreased risk of rectal cancer compared with women who never used hormones.

 A total of 22 studies comprising 911,194 participants and 17,329 patients found that women wo used HRT had a statistically decreased risk of lung cancer compared to women who never used HRT.
 Similar results were found among the postmenopausal women with current HRT use.
 Researchers concluded current or ever HRT use is partly correlated with the decreased incidence of lung cancer in women.

 Epithelial Ovarian Cancer

-It was thought that women with ovarian cancer were prohibited from using HRT due to a possible increased risk of recurrence.
-While small, three available studies demonstrated that postoperative HRT use was not associated with an increased risk of recurrence in survivors of epithelial ovarian cancer making HRT a viable alternative to improve the quality of life in women after removing ovaries.
+Women with ovarian cancer were prohibited from using HRT.
+Due to a possible increased risk of recurrence.
+Three available studies demonstrated that postoperative HRT use was not associated with an increased risk.
+Making HRT a viable alternative to improve the quality of life in women after removing ovaries.

 As you can see there may be some hidden benefits of Hormone Replacement Therapy.
 We have come a long way.
-So, if you are suffering and having a poor quality of life from hormonal symptoms, apply for a free, no obligation clarity call to see if we are a good fit and if HRT is right for you.
+In conclusion, are you suffering and having a poor quality of life from hormonal symptoms? apply for a free no obligation clarity call.
+Let’s see if we are a good fit and if HRT is right for you.